Enkerewpo/Pkuchive/README.md

 ## Setup
 ### 1. Get your POJ archive
 Goto [PKU JudgeOnline](http://poj.org/) and login.
 Click the link `archive` on the right to download the `*.tgz` file.
-### 2. Download Python
+### 2. Install pip
-Goto [https://www.python.org/downloads/](https://www.python.org/downloads/) and choose __3.x version of Python__ to download.
+Goto [https://www.python.org/downloads/](https://www.python.org/downloads/) and choose __2.x version of Python__ to download.
-Python is required to run the pkuchive program.
-Remember to install Python.
+Moreover, pip is required to install the pkuchive program.
+Remember to install [pip](https://pypi.python.org/pypi/pip/9.0.1).
-### 3. Get release of pkuchive
-Visit [https://github.com/Enkerewpo/pkuchive/releases](https://github.com/Enkerewpo/pkuchive/releases) to get pkuchive's latest version.
-Once you have unziped the release file at some dirctory on you computer, __that dirctory__ will stayed being your __work dir__.

-## Using pkuchive
+## Installing pkuchive
-in root user and type this in your shell:
+in __root__ user and type this in your shell:
 ```
-$ pip install pkuchive
+~$ pip install pkuchive
 ```

 ## Startup
+everywhere in shell you can access pkuchive just by typing its name.

 ```
-$ pkuchive
+~$ pkuchive

 pkuchive usage:
      -i [dir] : selection the directory that contains your